stndaru/law-23-stndaru/README.md

 # Audio Central v1
 #### Layanan Aplikasi & Web Project by Stefanus Ndaru W - 2006526812

+# Assignment 02 Section
 ## App Explanation
 ### Overview
+Audio Central, the web service that's oriented around audio, but mainly music, has just gotten a new update!
+Now Audio Central supports audio transcription, which enables you to upload an audio and transcribe it to text format alongside with sentiment analysis.
+The audio transcription process utilizes Open AI Whisper Text Transcription Model, enabling you to transcribe text as accurate as possible using today's technology and limitation.

+> In summary, with this new addition, you can:
+Upload an audio file and receive Text Transcription and Text Sentiment Analysis based on 5 moods: Happy, Angry, Surprise, Sad and Fear

+### Background
+This idea came from an inspiration where processing audio can be tedious, especially if you want to analyze it.
+Now, Open AI has released it's Whisper model, and I am able to import and run the model in GCP.
+With this, you can convert audio to text, and with text format, you can run a lot of things such as document to word to make it searchable, analyze it, translate it, and more.
+But, because of time limitation, I can only implement transcription and sentiment analysis only for now.

+---
+## List of Features

+---
+## Application/Web Service Development Difficulties & Complexity
+Eventhough the web service seems simple, there are a lot of difficulties that I had to face:
+1. Running Whisper Model from Open AI on GCP
+2. Running RabbitMQ in GCP alongside Django
+3. Running Sentiment Analysis
+4. Creating Asynchronous Service
+5. Creating Temporary File Solution
+6. [Failed] Running Service Using Docker

+## Application/Web Service Usability/Urgency
+This website can have multiple functionalities based on the available features, which are:
+1. Lorem

+## Application/Web Service Uniqueness
+Lorem

+---

+# Assignment 01 Section
+## App Explanation
+### Overview
-Audio central is a web service oriented around audio, but mainly music.
+Audio Central is a web service oriented around audio, but mainly music.
 Here you can do multiple actions regarding music searching that are based mainly on two popular music information platform: Last.FM and Genius.
 Currently, you can
 1. Recognize a song based on uploaded audio file
 2. Select a random song
 3. Search top tracks based on region